 Why NFL flexes games and how changing the schedule works

-Why NFL flexes games and how changing the schedule works originally appeared on NBC Sports Boston
+Why NFL flexes games and how changing the schedule works originally appeared on NBC Sports Bayarea

 The NFL schedule release is one of the most exciting moments of the offseason.
 While it’s great to see all 272 games lined up months before anyone takes the field, the initial plan is not likely to become the final product.